ia6382/volumetric-data-segmentation/README.md

 Several variations of the model were also developed [2, 3].
 File porocilo.pdf contains a more detailed report in the Slovenian language.

 Personal assignment project for the Advanced Computer Graphics course at the University of Ljubljana, Faculty of Computer and Information Science.
+The course covered the following main topics: 3D representations (volumetric models, solid models, point clouds, procedural generation), physically based rendering, animation.

 ## Tips
 * Parameters of the model can be set with the controlling variables.